-- Getting to/from BART without having to bring your bike on the train or having to lock it up at the station or work.
+- Getting to or from BART without having to bring your bike with you on the train.

-Bikesharing is an innovative transportation program, ideal for short distance point-to-point trips providing users the ability to pick up a bicycle, from a dedicated bike station or by locating a dockless bike via app, and return it within the system’s service area.
-Bikesharing differs from traditional bicycle rental services in that it is typically used for short, spontaneous trips that are often combined with other transportation modes (e.g. transit).
+Bikesharing and scootersharing are ideal for short distance, point-to-point trips.
+Users can pick up a device from a dedicated station or by locating a dockless bike or scooter via app, take it for a ride, then return it within the system’s service area.
+Bikesharing and scootersharing are typically used for short trips that are often combined with other transportation modes like transit.